Alice Calhoun: Film star

 Born in Cleveland, Ohio, she made her film debut in an uncredited role in 1918 and went on to appear in another forty-seven films between then and 1929.
 As a star with Vitagraph in New York City, she moved with the company when it relocated to Hollywood.
 In the comedy, The Man Next Door (1923), Calhoun plays Bonnie Bell.
 A critic complimented her on being pretty and playing her role successfully.
 The Man from Brodney's (1923) is a movie which displays the fencing talent of actor J. Warren Kerrigan.
 Directed by David Smith for Vitagraph, the film is based on a novel by George Barr McCutcheon.
 Calhoun plays Princess Genevra.
 Between Friends (1924) is a motion picture adapted from a story by Robert W. Chambers.
 Anna Q. Nilsson and Norman Kerry are part of a cast in which Calhoun plays an artist's model.
-Among her other movies titles are Pampered Youth (1925), The Power of the Weak (1926), Savage Passions (1927), and Bride of the Desert (1929).
+Among her other movies titles are Pampered Youth (1925), The Power of the Weak (1926), and Savage Passions (1927).

-Like a number of other stars at the time, her voice did not lend itself to sound and her one performance in a talkie came in an uncredited role in 1934.
+She made her Talkie debut in the 1929 Part Talkie Bride of the Desert (1929).
+Her second performance in a talkie came in an uncredited role in 1934.